mepnomon/PokerHandTester/README.md

 The RankFactory class contains a single public method getRank, which returns the rank of the supplied hand.
 The logic for

-The application can be imported using maven and was written using a TDD-approach (therefore all classes have unit test coverage).
-Unit testing is achieved by using JUnit5.

 Direct user input was not part of the specification, therefore it is assumed that the unit tests provided are sufficient.
 However, a simple main method instantiating the PokerHand object can be added to test it.

+Importing it:
+The application can be imported and built into an ide of your choice, using maven and was written using a TDD-approach (therefore all classes have unit test coverage).
+Unit testing is achieved by using JUnit5.